-Bit/Field Name Type Reset Description

-31:16 reserved RO 0x00 Software should not rely on the value of a reserved bit.
+Bit/Field Name Type Reset Description 31:16 reserved RO 0x00 Software should not rely on the value of a reserved bit.
 To provide compatibility with future products, the value of a reserved bit should be preserved across a read-modify-write operation.

-15:0 Load R/W 0 Counter Load Value

-The counter load value.
+15:0 Load R/W 0 Counter Load Value The counter load value.

-Register 20: PWM0 Counter (PWM0COUNT), offset 0x054 Register 21: PWM1 Counter (PWM1COUNT), offset 0x094
+Register 15: PWM0 Counter (PWM0COUNT), offset 0x054

-These registers contain the current value of the PWM counter (PWM0COUNT is the value of the PWM generator 0 block, and so on).
+This register contains the current value of the PWM counter.
 When this value matches the load register, a pulse is output; this can drive the generation of a PWM signal (via the PWMnGENA/PWMnGENB registers, see page 523 and page 526) or drive an interrupt or ADC trigger (via the PWMnINTEN register, see page 514).
 A pulse with the same capabilities is generated when this value is zero.